Laniakea-elixir-it/Documentation/source/admin_documentation/vpn/vpn.rst

 Now is sufficent to click connect and compile the following fields:

 .. warning::
-   **Important:** We use this client (and **Tunnelblick** also supports this feature) because it allows the user to start the authentication process without requiring a real password.
+   **Important:** We use this client (**Tunnelblick** also supports this feature) because it allows the user to start the authentication process without requiring a real password.
    When filling in the login fields, you can enter **any string** as the password , **it is not used for verification**.
    The only mandatory field is your **e-mail address**, where the authentication code will be sent.
    The password field cannot be left empty, but it can contain any value (e.g. ``aaaaaaa`` or ``password``) and can be changed freely at any login.